dhemery/cwd.dhemery.com/source/_drafts/should.md

 I've trained myself to notice
 when the people I'm coaching
 use the word "should."
-_Should_ typically conveys one of three meanings:
+_Should_ typically conveys one of four meanings:
 Expectation,
-moral demand,
-or advice.
+advice,
+command,
+morality.

 # Expectation

 "I should be done writing the flambot module done by Thursday."

-# Moral Demand

-"You should work harder to meet your estimates."

 # Advice